loranger32/yocm/README.md

 - Go to the root of the repository ;

-- Run `ruby yocm/yocm.rb --check-setup` and ensure all dependencies are met ;
+- Run `ruby yocm/yocm.rb --check-setup` to ensure all dependencies are met ;

 - Run `bundle install`.
 This will install all the required Ruby libraries ;